 If you’ve never been to Little Rock, it’s time that we let you in on a little secret: Our city is a fantastic place to visit year-round, but fall is when is when things really get to rockin’.
 From the near-perfect weather to the almost endless list of seasonal events, fall is when our city shines its brightest.
 Need more proof?
 Here are some of the things that we think make Little Rock the ultimate fall destination.

 Little Rock’s dining scene is one of the hottest in the South, and there’s no better evidence of that than a calendar stacked full of can’t-miss food festivals.
-From annual celebrations like Chili Fights in the Heights or the Arkansas Cornbread Festival to colossal events like the World Cheese Dip Championship or the Main Street Food Festival with its 60-plus food trucks, you’ll be hard pressed to leave town with an empty stomach.
-And, of course, we'd can't not mention the Arkansas State Fair, your one-stop shop a panoply of fried treats and treasures.
+From annual celebrations like Chili Fights in the Heights or the Arkansas Cornbread Festival to colossal events like the World Cheese Dip Championship or the Main Street Food Truck Festival with its 80-plus food trucks, you’ll be hard pressed to leave town with an empty stomach.
+And, of course, we can't not mention the Arkansas State Fair, your one-stop shop for a panoply of fried treats and treasures.
 For a better look at our fall food festivals, check out our blog post here.

 Ask anyone and they’ll tell you that Little Rock’s most natural resource is the abundance of green spaces nestled throughout the city, and there’s no better place to experience the fall season than outside in one of Little Rock’s many parks.
 Whether it’s admiring any of the more than one hundred sculptures in the Vogel Schwartz Sculpture Garden or admiring La Petit Roche, the stone that gives Little Rock its name, Riverfront Park is the perfect place for an afternoon stroll.